doc-detective/doc-detective/README.md

 ## Analytics

-By default, `doc-unit-test` doesn't collect any information about tests, devices, users, or documentation and doesn't check in with any external service or server.
-If you want to help inform decisions about the future development of `doc-unit-test`—such as feature development and documentation creation—you can opt into sending anonymized analytics after you run tests at one of the multiple levels of detail.
+By default, Doc Detective doesn't collect any information about tests, devices, users, or documentation and doesn't check in with any external service or server.
+If you want to help inform decisions about the future development of Doc Detective—such as feature development and documentation creation—you can opt into sending anonymized analytics after you run tests at one of the multiple levels of detail.

 There are multiple ways to turn on analytics:

-- config setting: In your [config](https://github.com/hawkeyexl/doc-unit-test/blob/master/sample/config.json), set `analytics.send` to true.
+- config setting: In your [config](https://github.com/hawkeyexl/doc-detective/blob/master/sample/config.json), set `analytics.send` to true.
-- CLI argument: When running `doc-unit-test` as a CLI tool, include `-a true` or `--analytics true`.
+- CLI argument: When running Doc Detective as a CLI tool, include `-a true` or `--analytics true`.
 This overrides any setting you specified in your config.

 Most fields are self-explanatory, but a few merit additional description:

-- `version` is populated with the version of your `doc-unit-test` instance.
+- `version` is populated with the version of your Doc Detective instance.
 - `userId` is whatever arbitrary string, if any, you specify to identify the individual, workgroup, or organization running the tests.
 - `detailLevel` must match one of the four supported levels of detail:
   - `run` indicates that tests were run, and that's about it.
 It omits the `tests`, `actions`, and `actionDetails` objects.